bendehaan/iframe-sandbox-tester/README.md

 These tests can be run to test what's allowed in the iframe sandbox you specify.

-Either use it by referencing this GitHub repository's [`gh-pages` instance](https://bendehaan.github.io/iframe-sandbox-tester/) or by cloning this repo and using it locally.

-## Using the repo directly

-## Local usage

-Clone the repository and serve it in a plain http server.
-Simple ways to to this are available in e.g. Python and Node.
+The most reliable way to test this is to clone this repository and host the app and tester locally.
+Run your app like you normally would in development mode.
+Then, host this tester through e.g. Python or Node.

-### Python
+## Python
 ```bash
 python3 -m http.server
 ```

-### Node
+## Node
 Using `serve` ([available via npm](https://www.npmjs.com/package/serve)):

 ```bash